Friends

 Manang-Annapurna-Nepal

-The town of Manang on the Annapurna Circuit has really benefitted from trekking tourism, especially as it's used by many as a acclimatisation stopover point
+The town of Manang on the Annapurna Circuit really benefits from trekking tourism

 We're always trying our best to put policies and practices in place that help us to be really proud of what it is that we do and offer.